jkomoros/boardgame/TUTORIAL.md

 Technically the moves.Add() is fully optional and it would be equivalent to replace it with `[]boardgame.MoveConfig{...}`.
 However, the moves.Add convenience method is idiomatic for games with phases, as descirbed in the section on Phases, below, so we include it.

-`auto.Config()` is a very powerful tool.
+`moves.AutoConfigurer` is a very powerful tool.
 It automatically generates move constructors, and even move names (based on the name of the struct).
 In this case, you can see that we didn't even need to create a `MoveFinishTurn` in our package--we could simply use `moves.FinishTurn` directly.

-You can learn much more about how to use `auto.Config()` in the package doc for `moves/auto`.
+You can learn much more about how to use `moves.AutoConfigurer` in the package doc for `moves`.

 More complicated games would use more advanced methods, like `moves.AddForPhase` and others.
 See the section on Phases, below, for more.